kunmi5/Awesome_Store_Sales/README.md

 where start_date = 2024;
 ```

-_Find the employees who are currently working in the 'Operations' department and have a performance level of 'Exceeds'._
+#### Find the employees who are currently working in the 'Operations' department and have a performance level of 'Exceeds'.

++ Insight: _Highlights top performers in a key department, valuable for promotions, bonuses, or leadership grooming._
 ```sql
 select first_name, last_name, department, performance_level
 from employees_details
 where department = 'Operations' and performance_level = 'Exceeds';
 ```

-_Retrieve the names of employees who joined before 2023 and are working on ongoing projects._
+#### Retrieve the names of employees who joined before 2023 and are working on ongoing projects.

++ Insight: _Helps assess experience level on ongoing projects—possibly correlating tenure with performance or project continuity._
 ```sql
 select first_name, last_name, date_joined, project_status
 from employees_details as e